 2. The absence of both arrows signifies hand-held photography is possible.
 All you need do for a perfect picture is FOCUS and PRESS the Shutter Release Button down all the way.

-Battery: Mallory TR164, Eveready E164 or equivalent (Either of these are not for sale anymore but with certain arrangements 4LR44 can be used) and according to the workshop manual, anything between 4.6 and 6.5 volts will do, so you can also use a 6 volt lithium battery.
+Battery: Mallory TR164, Eveready E164 or equivalent (Either of these are not for sale anymore but with certain arrangements 4LR44 can be used).

 Other Features: Single-stroke film advance lever charges shutter, sets electronic exposure control to standby condition, registers count of exposed frames and prevents double exposure; automatic resetting exposure counter;the large and bright viewfinder automatically adjusts for parallax correction as you focus; fold-away crank-handle for rapid film rewind; multi-slot take-up spool for easy film loading; battery checker incorporated in the exposure counter window.